 This page provides a conceptual overview of Dataflow's integration with Pub/Sub.
 The overview describes some optimizations that are available in the Dataflow runner's implementation of the Pub/Sub I/O connector.
 Pub/Sub is a scalable, durable event ingestion and delivery system.
-Dataflow compliments Pub/Sub's scalable, at-least-once delivery model with message deduplication and exactly-once, in-order processing if you use windows and buffering.
+Dataflow compliments Pub/Sub's scalable, at-least-once delivery model with message deduplication, exactly-once processing, and generation of a data watermark from timestamped events.
 To use Dataflow, write your pipeline using the Apache Beam SDK and then execute the pipeline code on the Dataflow service.

 Before you begin, learn about the basic concepts of Apache Beam and streaming pipelines.
 Read the following resources for more information:

 - Intro to Apache Beam concepts such as PCollections, triggers, windows, and watermarks

 - After Lambda: Exactly-once processing in Dataflow Part 1 and Part 3: Sources and Sinks

 - Streaming: The world beyond batch: 101 and 102